Swindon: Climate

 Swindon has an oceanic climate (Cfb in the Köppen climate classification), like the vast majority of the British Isles, with cool winters and warm summers.
 The nearest official weather station is RAF Lyneham, about 10 mi west southwest of Swindon town centre.
 The weather station's elevation is 145 m in a rural setting, compared to the typical 100 m encountered around Swindon town centre, so is likely marginally cooler throughout the year.

 The absolute maximum is 34.9 C, recorded during August 1990.
 In an average year the warmest day should reach 28.7 C and 10.3 days should register a temperature of 25.1 C or above.

 The absolute minimum is -16.0 C, recorded in January 1982, and in an average year 45.2 nights of air frost can be expected.

 Sunshine, at 1,565 hours a year, is typical for inland parts of Southern England, although significantly higher than most areas further north.

 Annual rainfall averages slightly under 720 mm per year, with 123 days reporting over 1 mm of rain.

-Demographics

-The 2011 census recorded a population of 209,156 people in the Swindon unitary authority area (including the town's urban area, Highworth, and other nearby parishes), with a 50/50 balance of males and females.
-By mid-2019, the estimated population of the unitary authority area was 222,193.
+Demography

+For the overwhelming majority of the Borough of Swindon’s history, the population was ethnically homogeneous, with the population being of White British ethnicity.
+In the 2021 census, the Borough of Swindon had a usual resident population of 233,410.

+In the 2021 census, the ethnic composition of the ceremonial county of Wiltshire comprised 81.5% White, 11.6% Asian, 2.6% Black, 2.8% Mixed, and 1.5% Other.